pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 pgx does not replace Rust's `GlobalAllocator`.
 If it did, it would presumably use the Postgres memory context system, allocating against whatever `CurrentMemoryContext` happens to be.
 The idea of a compiler reasoning about the lifetime of allocated bytes coming from a runtime allocation system that doesn't follow the same rules is not very persuasive.
 Additionally, Postgres is **not** thread-safe, which includes its memory management system.

-It is a feature that pgx extensions can take advantage of Rust's excellent concurrency support, so long as they follow certain conditions (more on thead safety below).
+It is a feature, however, that pgx extensions can take advantage of Rust's excellent concurrency support, so long as they follow certain conditions (more on thead safety below).

 The goal is that developers shouldn't need to worry about `CurrentMemoryContext` because they're not using it.
 Just as in C, however, there are cases where allocated bytes need to live longer than the Rust compiler will allow.